corda/corda/docs/source/corda-configuration-file.rst

             If there are idling flow threads while rpc calls are queued, it might be worthwhile increasing this number slightly.
             Valid values for this property are between 4 (that is the number used for the single threaded state machine in open source) and the number of flow threads.

+        .. note:: The following parameters are currently for R3 internal use only.
+Advice for changing these settings will be subject of a future update.

+        :maximumMessagingBatchSize: R3 internal only
+        :p2pConfirmationWindowSize: R3 internal only
+        :brokerConnectionTtlCheckIntervalMs: R3 internal only

 .. _corda_configuration_file_signer_blacklist: